-The St. Croix–Red Cedar (SC-RC) Cooperative Weed Management Area (CWMA) is a collaborative of invasive species managers, coordinated by the Wild Rivers Conservancy, that include county governments, Wisconsin state agencies, federal agencies, private landowners, and nonprofits.
-The CWMA work area encompasses over 4,118 square miles across St. Croix, Polk, Barron, Washburn, and Burnett Counties.
+The St. Croix–Red Cedar Cooperative Weed Management Area (SC-RC CWMA) is a collaborative of invasive species managers, coordinated by the Wild Rivers Conservancy, that includes county governments, Wisconsin state agencies, federal agencies, private landowners, and nonprofits.
+The SC-RC CWMA work area encompasses over 4,118 square miles across St. Croix, Polk, Barron, Washburn, and Burnett Counties.
 It is dedicated to fostering multi-generational awareness of invasive species and using partnerships to prevent and limit the intrusive impacts of those invasive species.

-The CWMA operates according to a memorandum of understanding and works to accomplish actions in its Strategic Management Plan and annual work plan.
+The SC-RC CWMA operates according to a memorandum of understanding and works to accomplish actions in its Strategic Management Plan and annual work plan.
 Participation in the SC-RC CWMA helps to build regional capacity to face the threats posed by terrestrial invasive species and ensure continued collaborative efforts to promote and maintain healthy habitats, communities, and economies across the landscape.